EMT Program

 What You'll Learn

-The Emergency Medical Technician-B course is a rigorous program that gives you the crucial fundamental skills and knowledge for a medical emergency and prepares you to meet the requirements needed to qualify for state board exams and work in the role of a licensed EMT.
+The Emergency Medical Technician-B course is a rigorous program designed to equip you with crucial fundamental skills and knowledge for medical emergencies, preparing you to meet the requirements for state board exams and to work as a licensed EMT.

-Knowledge and skills you will obtain throughout the course include medical and trauma skills, basic anatomy and physiology, and airway management.
-Youwill learn to properly assess the sick and injured, as related to communicable diseases and trauma.
-You will learn practical skills of Basic Life Support, taking blood pressures, pulses, respiratory rates, lung sounds, complete body checks, administration of oxygen, and the use of various adjuncts to assist in the management of an injured person’s airway.
+Throughout the course, you will gain knowledge and skills in medical and trauma care, basic anatomy and physiology, and airway management.
+You will learn to properly assess the sick and injured, particularly in relation to communicable diseases and trauma.
+Practical skills covered include Basic Life Support, taking blood pressures, pulses, respiratory rates, lung sounds, complete body checks, administration of oxygen, and the use of various adjuncts to assist in managing an injured person’s airway.

 Training consists of classroom instruction, lab instruction, and practical field experience (if available) in basic emergency medical services (EMS) subjects.
-The instructional staff consists of service professionals with many years of experience.
-Many staff have specialized training and
+The instructional staff comprises service professionals with many years of experience and specialized training in various topics.
+This course is further supported by numerous proctors and instructors dedicated to facilitating your success throughout the program.

 Ready for Certification

-Upon completing this course (80% or higher), students will be eligible to take the National Registry Exam (NREMT) for EMT-B. Passing the NREMT exam qualifies students to apply for a California State EMT-B certification.
+Upon completing this course (80% or higher) in lecture and in lab course, students must also, pass the NREMT psychomotor exam that is conducted in the lab portion of the course, students will then be eligible to take the National Registry Exam (NREMT) for EMT-B. Passing the NREMT exam qualifies students to apply for a California State EMT-B certification.

 This course meets all the educational requirements for the certification process, as specified in Title 22 Regulations of the State of California Emergency Medical Services Authority.
-The Lab portion of the course prepares students for the psychomotor aspect of the EMT-B scope of practice, both of which are required to obtain a course completion.
+The Lab portion of the course prepares students for the psychomotor aspect of the EMT-B scope of practice, both of which are required to obtain a course completion which includes the NREMT psychomotor exam.

 Ready to get started now?